daynix/NetMeter/README.md

 ## Looking at the results:

 Generally, the results are presented as plots on a generated html page.
 But all the raw, as well as the processed, data is saved.
 This is done for the scenarios when more manual interaction is needed.
+All raw files are placed to `raw-data` subdirectory.
 The files that are generated are:

 (`<common>` = `<protocol>_<number of streams>_st_<date, time>`)